rolftimmermans/zeromq-ng/README.md

 * **zapDomain** – ZMQ_ZAP_DOMAIN <br/>
   <[string]> Sets the domain for ZAP (ZMQ RFC 27) authentication.
 For NULL security (the default on all tcp:// connections), ZAP authentication only happens if you set a non-empty domain.
 For PLAIN and CURVE security, ZAP requests are always made, if there is a ZAP handler present.
 See http://rfc.zeromq.org/spec:27 for more details.

+* **zapEnforceDomain** – ZMQ_ZAP_ENFORCE_DOMAIN <br/>
+  <[boolean]> The ZAP (ZMQ RFC 27) authentication protocol specifies that a domain must always be set.
+Older versions of libzmq did not follow the spec and allowed an empty domain to be set.
+This option can be used to enabled or disable the stricter, backward incompatible behaviour.
+For now it is disabled by default, but in a future version it will be enabled by default.

 ## Class: zmq.Context